Entrepreneurship Pathway

 Students will complete one experience in one of the following categories.
 Approved experiences should give students firsthand, guided opportunities to connect the entrepreneurial mindset and their particular career of interest.
 Students must complete a total of 45 hours of authentic, career-related experiences.

-• Business-focused examples include: AMRE, Commons Innovation Accelerator Program, Jenny Investment Club, Startup Weekend
+• Business-focused examples include: AMRE, Commons Innovation Accelerator Program, Jenny Investment Club, Startup Weekend, volunteer or intern with a local business such as Local Roots Market & Café

 • Social Entrepreneurship-focused examples include: Involvement with Enactus for one school year, Internships with social organizations or non-profits

-• Arts Entrepreneurship-focused examples include: TREK: Art in the City (New York, Chicago, Minneapolis, or Cleveland—biennial; no credit), THTD 12105 Practicum: Scenery, Costumes, Stage Management, Box Office (.25 credit), IDPT 430 Internships with arts organizations (.25 credit), Projects with the Wayne Center for the Arts and their STEAM Factory, Projects with Jimmy Noriega’s independent theatre company
+• Arts Entrepreneurship-focused examples include: Theater Practicum: Scenery, Costumes, Stage Management, Box Office internships with arts organizations, projects with the Wayne Center for the Arts

-• Flexible Experiential Learning examples include City TREK with entrepreneurial focus, Off Campus Study programs, sophomore research assistantships, campus leadership positions, campus work experiences
+• Flexible Experiential Learning examples include include TREKs and study abroad programs with entrepreneurial or business focus (especially those with internship opportunities), sophomore research assistantships, campus leadership positions, campus work experiences

 Planning your EL: